 Because the sacral spine bears so many of the body’s movements, like twisting, bending, lifting and stretching, it is especially vulnerable to painful problems.
 One major nerve that resides in this lumbosacral region (specifically L4 through S3) is the sciatic nerve, the longest nerve in the entire body, which controls motor and sensory functions in the lower body.
 When this nerve becomes constricted, the radiating pain that is felt is referred to as sciatica.
 Sciatica can affect the buttocks, thighs, calves and toes.

 If your physician diagnoses you with sciatica, he or she may recommend a combination of the following traditional treatments:

 - Steroid (cortisone) injections

-If you find that these treatments still don’t relieve your sacral spine symptoms, your physician may also suggest a traditional open-back surgery.
-Luckily, there is another alternative.
-Laser Spine Institute (LSI) is at the forefront of minimally-invasive, endoscopic spinal procedures that are aimed at decompressing the painful pressure on nerves in the upper, middle, or lower spine.
-Our outpatient procedures have a very high success rate and result in much faster recovery periods than traditional surgeries.
+If you find that these treatments still don’t relieve your sacral spine symptoms, your physician may also suggest a traditional open back surgery.
+There is another alternative.
+Laser Spine Institute is at the forefront of minimally invasive spinal procedures that are aimed at decompressing the painful pressure on nerves in the upper, middle or lower spine.
+Our outpatient procedures have a very high success rate and result in much faster recovery periods than traditional open spine surgeries.
 Contact us today for a free review of your MRI or CT scan.